 Add the 2 cups of broth and work all those tasty brown bits off the bottom of the pan.
 It will darken it right up!

-While the broth is lightly bubbling in the pan, make a flavor-thickening bomb -- at least that's what I call it -- by mixing the 2 tbsp of oat flour with the remaining soy sauce and worcestershire sauce.
+While the broth is lightly bubbling in the pan, make a flavor-thickening bomb -- at least that's what I call it -- by mixing the 2 tablespoon of oat flour with the remaining soy sauce and worcestershire sauce.

 Put the flavor bomb in the broth and stir in; it should thicken almost immediately.